Legal Help For Asylum Seekers

 - Relief under Article III of the Convention against Torture

 In representing clients, we also explain the asylum interview process, the role and function of interpreters, the setting of immigration court hearings, and keys to testifying in a way that empowers the client.
-For over two decades, the Yemi Getachew Immigration Law Office, P.C., has represented political activists, journalists, domestic violence survivors, women forced into harmful cultural practices such as female genital mutilation and early marriage, individuals persecuted because of their religious beliefs and practices, and many, many more clients.
+For over two decades, the Getachew & Ansari Immigration Attorneys, P.C., has represented political activists, journalists, domestic violence survivors, women forced into harmful cultural practices such as female genital mutilation and early marriage, individuals persecuted because of their religious beliefs and practices, and many, many more clients.
 Yemi is also the former asylum office liaison for the American Immigration Lawyers Association Santa Clara Valley Chapter.

 What Is Asylum?